Published on 24/02/2025 & Updated on 17/12/2025.

 Regularly reviewing network traffic allows you to spot unusual patterns or suspicious activity that might signal an attack in progress.
 Consider deploying intrusion detection and prevention systems (IDOS) to help detect unauthorised access and suspicious communication within your network.

-Maintaining detailed logs of network activity can also provide critical insights if an attack occurs, helping you trace its origin, identify affected systems, and take swift action to minimise potential damage.
+Maintaining detailed logs of network activity can also provide critical insights in the event of an attack, helping you trace its origin, identify affected systems, and take swift action to minimise potential damage.

 Keeping a close eye on your network and retaining these records keeps you in a better position to mitigate the damage, such as isolating compromised systems and preventing further exploitation.